 Permit – Opal

-OPAL is an administrative layer for policy engines such as open policy agents (OPA) that detects policy and data changes in real-time and sends live updates to administrators, allowing them to customize role-based permissions.
+OPAL is an administrative layer for policy engines such as Open Policy Agents (OPA).
+Detects policy and data changes in real-time, sends live updates to administrators.

-With OPAL administrators can update each user’s role-based attributes.
-These attributes are subsequently transferred to the backend and placed in the database with the user’s information.
-Administrators can execute “permit.check()” function to check users’ access levels (see Video 2).
+Administrators update each user’s role-based attributes.
+Attributes are transferred to the backend and placed in the database with the user’s information.
+Administrators execute the “permit.check()” function to check users’ access levels.

 Source: Permit.io5